hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

   * `embedding_size: Dict[str, int]`: The dimensionality of the
       embedding returned by your model.
 This should be a dictionary with the follow keys: `timestamp`, `scene`.
-You are free to select any `embedding_size` that you like, but please consider the memory required to run your model.
+You are free to select any `embedding_size` that you like, and have separate embedding sizes for timestamp embeddings and scene embeddings, but please consider the memory required to run your model.
 <hr />

 ```python